 Baldwin previously served KDA as Executive Assistant from 2008 until 2011.
 Meadors, a native of Georgetown, Ky., is a 2006 graduate of Centre College with a degree in financial economics.
 She worked in legislative affairs at the Kentucky Commerce Cabinet from 2006 until 2008 before first joining the KDA.

-Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and is based out of the KDA’s Louisville office.
-She is responsible for executing events and special projects to further enhance the industry’s rich heritage, strengthen its community relations and encourage the responsible consumption of spirits.
+Colleen Thomas joined the KDA in 2016 as Bourbon Ambassador and was promoted to Director of Member and Public Affairs in 2017.
+She is responsible for executing events and special projects to further enhance the industry’s rich heritage, strengthen its community relations and encourage the responsible consumption of spirits and is based out of KDA’s Louisville office.